Using A Residential Mortgage For a Buy-To-Let Property

 Well, that’s the easy part.

-It’s generally a lot cheaper to get a residential mortgage.
-Interest rates are typically lower and so are the product fees.
+It’s generally cheaper to get a residential mortgage; interest rates are typically lower and so are the product fees.
 This is the case because lenders see buy-to-let properties as higher risk.

-- Firstly, and most obviously, the landlord will just apply for a residential mortgage either directly through a lender or through a mortgage broker.
-Lenders are generally none the wiser- how are they to know what the intentions of the home owner is?
+- Firstly, and most obviously, the applicant will apply for a residential mortgage either directly through a lender or through a mortgage broker, while having full intentions of letting the property.

 Be wary of Mortgage Brokers

 It really depends on the lender, and each lender is different.
-However, the following penalties are not unheard of:
+However, the following penalties are very real:

 - Revoke your loan and ask for immediate redemption of the mortgage